fleetdm/fleet/docs/infrastructure/adding-hosts-to-kolide.md

  --logger_tls_period=10
 ```

-If your osquery server certificate is deployed to a path that is not `/etc/osquery/kolide.crt`, then be sure to update the `--tls_server_certs` flag.
+If your osquery server certificate is deployed to a path that is not `/etc/osquery/kolide.crt`, be sure to update the `--tls_server_certs` flag.
 Similarly, if your enrollment secret is in an environment variable that is not called `OSQUERY_ENROLL_SECRET`, then be sure to update the `--enroll_secret_env` environment variable.
 If your enroll secret is defined in a local file, specify the file's path with the `--enroll_secret_path` flag instead of using the `--enroll_secret_env` flag.

 ### Using a flag file to manage flags